smit4k/EmuOnline/README.md

 # READ THIS
 I'd recommend steering away from trying to host this yourselves, the documentation is a complete mess and it isn't worth your time going around configuring every individual file to make it run properly.
 I will completely overhaul this project later, making it easier to setup and making it more dynamic.
-The project as of right now is **really messy**
+The project as of right now is **really messy**.

+‼️ If you're someone who just wants to run games in a web emulator use it here: [https://demo.emulatorjs.org](https://demo.emulatorjs.org), this is the emulator that powers EmuOnline

 # About this project
 I made this project as an end of year project for my AP Computer Science A class.
 I will come back to this project to fix up some things, as well as add better documentation.